BPL-v2/tools/README.md

 This will automatically:

 - Build binaries for all platforms (Linux, Windows, macOS Intel/ARM)
-- Create zip packages with binaries, README, setup script, and .env template
+- Create simplified zip packages with just the executable
 - Create a GitHub release with download links
-- Generate release notes with setup instructions
+- Generate release notes with quick start instructions